PSG in line with FFP but remain 'under scrutiny'

+Paris Saint-Germain have for now been cleared of breaching UEFA's Financial Fair Play (FFP) regulations but the Ligue 1 champions' recent transfer dealings will remain under scrutiny.

-European football's governing body announced that it had reviewed transfer contracts and analysed management related accounts and deemed these to be in line with FFP regulations.
+European football's governing body announced on Wednesday that it had reviewed transfer contracts and analysed management related accounts and deemed these to be in line with FFP regulations.

 It added that PSG's break-even result "remains within acceptable deviation" for the financial years 2015, 2016 and 2017.
 However, UEFA added that PSG will "remain under close scrutiny and will be thoroughly looked at in the coming weeks".

-It is understood PSG will face sanctions if it is unable to raise €60m in income by the end of June.
+Omnisport understands that PSG will face sanctions if they are unable to raise €60m in income by the end of June.

 "Furthermore, the chamber concluded that after significant fair value adjustments of several club sponsorship contracts - on the basis of evaluations performed by independent third party assessors - the break-even result of the club remains within acceptable deviation for the financial years ending in 2015, 2016 and 2017.